Procedure Guide ·Luxating Patella Surgery ·2026

 Recovery & Aftercare

-Recovery takes 6-8 weeks.
-Strict rest for the first 4-6 weeks — leash walks only.
-Gradual return to activity from weeks 6-8.
-Physical therapy can speed recovery.
+6-8 weeks total.
+Strict rest 4-6 weeks, leash walks only.
+Gradual activity weeks 6-8.
+Physical therapy speeds healing.
 Follow-up X-rays at 6-8 weeks.
-Most dogs walk normally within 2-4 weeks, though full healing takes longer.
-Joint supplements recommended long-term.
+Most dogs walk normally in 2-4 weeks.
+Long-term joint supplements recommended.
 Full recovery in 6-8 weeks

 Total Cost - $1,500-$3,000